Models of protein production along the cell cycle: an investigation of possible sources of noise: Results

-We now consider the complete model as it is described in details in Subsection~\ref{method:complete model} and that includes a limited amount of RNA-polymerases and ribosomes.
-Now, RNA-polymerases and ribosomes are explicitly represented in the model and each of these macromolecules is considered either allocated (i.e. sequestered on a gene if it is an RNA-polymerase, or on an mRNA if it is a ribosome), or free (i.e. either moving freely in the cytoplasm or, in the case of RNA-polymerases, non-specifically sliding on the DNA).
+We now consider the complete model, which includes a limited amount of RNA-polymerases and ribosomes: the model is explained in detail in the Materials and Methods.
+Now, RNA-polymerases and ribosomes are explicitly represented in the model and each of these macromolecules is considered either allocated (i.e. sequestered on a gene if it is an RNA-polymerase, or on an mRNA if it is a ribosome), or free (i.e. either moving freely in the cytoplasm or, in the case of RNA-polymerases, potentially non-specifically sliding on the DNA).

-The previous intermediate models were ``gene-centered'', each class of proteins was considered independently from each other.
+The previous intermediate models were ``gene-centered'': each class of proteins was considered independently from each other.
 The common sharing of RNA-polymerases and ribosomes is an additional key feature that leads us to investigate a multi-protein model where all the genes of the bacteria are considered altogether.
-For each type of protein $i$, we denote by $G_{i}(s)$, $M_{i}(s)$ and $P_{i}(s)$ respectively the number of gene copies, of messengers and of proteins at time $s$.
-For each gene $i$, denote by $E_{Y,i}(s)$ the number of RNA-polymerases sequestered on the $i$-th gene for transcription and by $E_{R,i}(s)$, the number of ribosomes sequestered on a mRNA of type $i$ for translation.
-The non-allocated RNA-polymerases and ribosomes are respectively denoted by $F_{Y}(s)$ and $F_{R}(s)$.
+For each type of protein $i$, we denote by $G_{i}(t)$, $M_{i}(t)$ and $P_{i}(t)$ respectively the number of gene copies, of messengers and of proteins at time $t$ in the cell cycle.
+For each gene $i$, $E_{Y,i}(t)$ is the number of RNA-polymerases sequestered on the $i$-th gene for transcription and $E_{R,i}(t)$ is the number of ribosomes sequestered on an mRNA of type $i$ for translation.
+The non-allocated RNA-polymerases and ribosomes are respectively denoted by $F_{Y}(t)$ and $F_{R}(t)$.
 In a first step, we have considered that the gene pool of \cite{taniguchi_quantifying_2010} ($841$ genes with their mRNA and protein expression measured) would represent the whole genome.
-We will later see that the addition of new genes does not change significantly our results (see Section~\ref{subsec:S_Other-Additional-genes} of the Appendix).
+We will later see that the addition of new genes does not change significantly our results.

-New ribosomes and RNA-polymerases are added to the system as the cell volume increases: in a first step, these macro-molecules are added regularly such as their concentration in the cell remains constant during the cell cycle; we will later consider a more realistic way to represent RNA-polymerases and ribosomes production.
+New ribosomes and RNA-polymerases are added to the system as cell volume increases: in a first step, these macromolecules are regularly added such as their total concentration in the cell remains constant during the cell cycle; we will later consider a more realistic way to represent RNA-polymerase and ribosome production.